+- "warning everyone,"

-Notice the three uses of "everyone": "warning everyone," "teaching everyone" and "presenting everyone."
+- "teaching everyone" and

+- "presenting everyone."

 Three things to point out here:

-- The sequence of Paul's ministry that falls under the general category of "proclaiming the gospel."
+- 1. The sequence of Paul's ministry that falls under the general category of "proclaiming the gospel."
 It involves a three-step process of ministry: Warn, Teach, and, finally, Present.
 Warning is evangelism.
 Teaching is discipleship.
 Presenting is the eschatological event of glorification (phase three) - 2.
 Paul's ministry was aimed at "everyone" and he says that three times. - 3.
 The focus was eschatological when the believers are presented as perfect before the throne of God.